-To qualify for On-Campus Housing at least one family member applying to Swiss Tower and all students applying to Washington Hall must be a DTS Master's student taking a minimum of twelve credit hours toward a degree per lease term (Swiss Tower is June-May; Washington Hall is July-June) or a PhD student making reasonable progress in their studies.
+To qualify for On-Campus Housing at least one family member applying to Swiss Tower and all students applying to Washington Hall must be a DTS master's student taking a minimum of twelve credit hours toward a degree per lease term (Swiss Tower is June-May; Washington Hall is July-June) or a PhD student making reasonable progress toward degree completion.
 No summer classes are required.
-The lease period is for 12 months and eligible residents may renew annually in May; specific amendments will be available for those graduating in Summer/December.
+The lease period is for 12 months and eligible residents may renew annually in April/May; specific amendments will be available for those graduating in summer/December.
 The only pets allowed are birds and fish.

-Holding fee: Half of the security deposit is due immediately upon acceptance of an apartment offer.
+A holding fee equal to one-half of the security deposit is due immediately on acceptance of an apartment offer.